SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_mode_dual_ip/readme.md

 ### TCP Rx on IPv4

 To use IPv4 TCP Rx, configure the SiWx91x as TCP server and start a TCP client on the remote PC.
-The Iperf command to start the TCP client is:
+The iPerf command to start the TCP client is:

 > `C:\> iperf.exe -c <Module_IP>-p <module_PORT> -i 1 -t <time interval in sec>`
 >